 These restructuring plans were focused primarily in the Americas and Europe, as those regions were impacted the most by the downturn in business volumes and have high cost structures.
-Approximately 26,600 employees have been released from the business in connection with the restructuring activities.
-Approximately 70% of the employee terminations were in the Americas, 25% in Europe and 5% in Asia.
+Approximately 27,700 employees have been released from the business in connection with the restructuring activities.
+Approximately 65% of the employee terminations were in the Americas, 30% in Europe and 5% in Asia.
 To date, approximately 50 facilities have been closed or downsized, primarily in the Americas and Europe.
 All cash outlays are expected to be funded from cash on hand.

 We have completed the major components of the 2001 to 2004 restructuring plans, except for certain long-term lease and other contractual obligations we expect to pay out over the remaining lease terms through 2015.
-We also expect to make certain payments to regulatory agencies in accordance with local labour legislation in Europe through 2008.
-With respect to the 2005 restructuring announcement, we have recorded \$160.1 million in 2005 and \$37.2 million in the first half of 2006.
-We expect to incur further charges of between \$50 million and \$75 million to complete these actions.
+We have now announced the majority of our restructuring plans that were contemplated by our 2005 announcement and have recorded restructuring charges of \$160.1 million in 2005 and \$119.6 million in the first nine months of 2006.
+We expect to incur further charges of approximately \$15 million to complete these actions.